scare-scale/ScareScale/src/content/movie/annihilation-2018.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /9trZvBr44UGedUOiGo3jgSUw13e.jpg
+synopsis: "A biologist signs up for a dangerous, secret expedition into a mysterious zone where the laws of nature don't apply."
 ---
-A biologist signs up for a dangerous, secret expedition into a mysterious zone where the laws of nature don't apply.